arturmpinho/Dusty-Lantern/README.md

 1. I want to see second-hand articles of my interest
 1. I want to place bids on auctions of my interest
-1. I want to have a a good overview of the ongoing auctions
+1. I want to have a good overview of the ongoing auctions
 1. I want to have a full overview of how much I will pay for the won auction in the checkout
 1. I want to see my outstanding auctions
-1. I want to see when the auctions will start
-1. I want to see how long until the auction closes
+1. I want to see how long until the auctions start/finish
 1. I want to see my history of won auctions